jonatascastro12/jonatascastro.me/src/content/resume/index.md

 image: /images/pc-screen.jpg
 ---

-This is my resume.
-Here you can find everything that I've already worked with in the IT job market.
+<a target="_blank" href="https://1drv.ms/w/s!AoodVMh-qw41yVt2nGagPwsrTh8Y">Download my CV.</a>

 # Summary

-Jônatas Castro is a Senior Software Engineer and Full Stack Developer.
+Jônatas Castro is a Software Engineer and Full Stack Developer.
 He has 8 years of experience with Web Development, Data Modeling, User Interface Design, Digital Marketing, and IT Consulting.
 He holds a Bachelor's Degree in Computer Science from the Federal University of Juiz de Fora (UFJF).
 He is currently working on his Master's Degree in Information Systems at the Federal University of the State of Rio de Janeiro (UNIRIO).